 View more current research opportunities or learn more about postgraduate research in the Faculty of Medicine and Health.

-The Discipline of Critical Infection offers short courses at varying locations throughout the year.
-We welcome critical care and infection specialists in medicine, nursing and pharmacy to be part of case discussions and updates of all things relevant to severe and life-threatening infection.
+Established in 2012, we offer an annual short course for specialists in medicine, nursing and pharmacy.
+This two-day event allows medical professionals to be part of case discussions and provides an update on all things relevant to severe and life-threatening infection.

 For more information on professional development and short courses in medicine and health please visit the Sydney Medical School short courses section.